Skip to main content

 Course overview

-The course is for students who have a BA but perhaps not necessarily in this subject area and wish to progress to MA level.
-It is designed to help support the development of your textile design knowledge and skills underpinned by an ethos of sustainable and ethical design practices.
+The course is for students who have a BA (Bachelor of Arts) but not necessarily in this subject area and wish to progress to MA (Master of Arts) level.
+It is designed to support the development of your textile design knowledge and skills and is underpinned by an ethos of sustainable and ethical design practices.
 You will learn how to apply and adapt your current creative methods of practice in this context.

 What to expect

-• Look at social, sustainable and responsible design approaches and strategies
+• Sustainability: You’ll look at social, sustainable and responsible design approaches and strategies.

-• Work within a dynamic learning environment that encourages peer learning which will enable you to develop as an independent thinker and proactive designer
+• A dynamic learning environment: Benefit from surroundings that encourage peer learning which will enable you to develop as an independent thinker and proactive designer.

-• Develop your critical and analytical skills within a culturally diverse environment that fosters curiosity, experimentation and dialogue
+• Critical and analytical skills: You’ll develop these within a culturally diverse environment that fosters curiosity, experimentation and dialogue.

-• Lectures on contemporary and historical contexts and applications for textiles
+• Lectures: Broaden your perspective through lectures on contemporary and historical contexts and applications for textiles.

-• Develop your personal and professional skills relevant to further study at MA level
+• Personal and professional development: Gain skills relevant to further study at MA level and working in the industry.

-• Have access to on campus self-directed learning time and teaching including workshops and community building activities
+• Teaching and learning: You’ll have access to on campus self-directed learning time and teaching including workshops and community building activities.

 Mode of study